uridickman/poisson-irregular-domain/README.md

 *Author*: Uri Dickman

-Solves the Poisson equation on an irregular domain based on the methods from Gibou et al. (2002), *J. Comp.
+Solves the Poisson equation on an irregular domain on a Cartesian grid based on the methods from Gibou et al. (2002), *J. Comp.
 Phys.*

 ### Problem statement